Skip to main content

 Key image for: Soulful Expressions

-The concert concludes with a performance of Shostakovich’s landmark Symphony Number 5, which was composed as a reflection to criticism of his artistic work by Soviet authorities.
+The concerts conclude with a performance of Shostakovich’s landmark Symphony Number 5, which was composed as a reflection to criticism of his artistic work by Soviet authorities.
 According to Smith, the symphony hits the listeners “like a coded message of endurance of suffering in a country under invasion” one that is “exceptionally appropriate to be played in the midst of this horrible war in Ukraine.”
-The 45-minute masterpiece promises to wrap listeners in acomplex tapestry of emotions as it unfolds.
+The 45-minute masterpiece promises to wrap listeners in a complex tapestry of emotions as it unfolds.

 Get tickets through the box office -- (207) 481-0790 -- or buy your tickets online: